When I travel I often like to improvise and see where adventure takes me. But, like almost everyone, I also like to do my research before I go.

 If you use Chrome, you can right-click on a page and select Translate to English.

+Always be sure to install MAPS.me on your phone before you go on your next trip!
 I use this tool mainly during my travels to research what’s around me, but sometimes in my pre-trip research as well.

 The Maps.me app is very different from apps like Google or Apple Maps, in that it’s geared towards travelers.
 Besides the normal street layouts, it highlights popular places to visit, accommodation options, and so on.